 AmBisome may need to be given for up to several weeks or months, depending on the infection being treated.

-Tell your caregiver right away if you feel dizzy, nauseated, light-headed, sweaty, hot or cold, or if you have a fast heartbeat, chest tightness, or trouble breathing while you are receiving AmBisome.
+Tell your caregivers if you feel dizzy, nauseated, light-headed, sweaty, hot or cold, or if you have a fast heartbeat, chest tightness, or trouble breathing while you are receiving Ambisome.

 Some people receiving a AmBisome injection have had a reaction to the infusion (when the medicine is injected into the vein).
 Tell your caregiver right away if you feel dizzy, nauseated, light-headed, sweaty, hot or cold, or if you have a fast heartbeat, chest tightness, or trouble breathing.